 From purchasing packing supplies and protecting your personal goods to paying for a moving company and driving across the country, there’s a lot to do and even more to pay for along the way.
-In addition to the obvious costs, items like coffee, fast food, and gas can quickly add up.
+In addition to the obvious costs, items such as coffee, fast food, and gasoline can quickly add up.
 That’s why it is so important to stay organized, make a plan, and keep your receipts.

 Since the military may require you to PCS every 1-4 years, they offer helpful programs and financial benefits to ease the transition process.
 To help even more, we’ve compiled information about the latest PCS entitlements you need for your upcoming orders.